 About the Blue Lagoon in Iceland

 At a steady 100 degrees to 110 degrees Fahrenheit, the Blue Lagoon is a man-made geothermal spa that was created back in the 1970s.
-It’s backstory is one of the most interesting things about Iceland because surprisingly, it was discovered by accident.
+Its backstory is one of the most interesting things about Iceland because surprisingly, it was discovered by accident.

 Minerals like silica and sulfur are great for the skin, although not so great for the hair.
 You’ll want to tie or pin up long hair and condition it afterwards.

 How to get from Keflavik to the Blue Lagoon

 Soaking in a geothermal spa is a great way to beat jet lag and unwind after being cooped up and cramped in the cabin of an airplane.
 That right there makes a layover at Keflavik Airport totally worth it!
 In fact, I’d probably argue that the convenience of the Blue Lagoon to Keflavik makes it one of the best airports in the world for a short layover.

 Getting from Keflavik to the Blue Lagoon is simple.
 There are hourly shuttles that you can take to the Blue Lagoon from the Iceland airport.

 Private transfer to the Blue Lagoon

 If you are staying in Reykjavik there are private transfers available to and from the city, as well.
 However, even if you are staying a night in Reykjavik, I recommend making the Blue Lagoon your first stop once you get to Iceland.

 Shuttle bus from Keflavik to the Blue Lagoon

 The shuttle is a more affordable option compared to a private transfer, however, it does involve waiting until the hourly departure time.
-Destination Blue Lagoon also has shuttle services from Reykjavik.
-Times and pick up locations can be found here.
+There are also shuttle services from Reykjavik.
+Children under the age of 13 are free on the shuttle.